 (a) we may work with third parties (including any other Group Company of Airwallex) to provide the Services;

-(b) if you are not a Consumer, and if you receive information from us regarding, or provided by, such third parties, you will not rely on such information and will not make any claims against us or the third party in relation to such information.
-If you are not a Consumer, you agree that you bear all risk and responsibility if you choose to rely on such information in contravention of this clause;
+(b) if you receive information from us regarding, or provided by, such third parties, you will not rely on such information and will not make any claims against us or the third party in relation to such information.
+You agree that you bear all risk and responsibility if you choose to rely on such information in contravention of this clause.

-21.3.
-If we use a third party to provide the Services, we will ensure that the third party complies with Data Protection Legislation relating to the processing of personal data pursuant to clause 16 of these terms.
+18.3.
+If we use a third party to provide the Services, we will ensure that the third party complies with Data Protection Legislation relating to the processing of personal data pursuant to clause 14 of this Agreement.

-(a) we have the right, power and authority to enter into these terms and to perform all of our obligations under it;
+(a) we have the right, power and authority to enter into this Agreement and to perform all of our obligations under it; and

-22.2.
+19.2.
 Disclaimer.
-Except as expressly stated in these terms, all warranties, conditions and terms, whether express or implied by statute, common law or otherwise (including any implied warranties of satisfactory quality or fitness for a particular purpose or non-infringement) are excluded to the fullest extent permitted by law.
+Except as expressly stated in this Agreement, all warranties, conditions and terms, whether express or implied by statute, common law or otherwise (including any implied warranties of satisfactory quality or fitness for a particular purpose or non-infringement) are excluded to the fullest extent permitted by law.
 We do not make any commitments about the content or data within the Airwallex Platform, the specific functions of the Airwallex Platform or its accuracy, reliability, availability or ability to meet your needs.
 We cannot guarantee that the Airwallex Platform will operate uninterrupted or error-free, that it will always be available, that the information it contains is current or up-to-date, that it will be free from bugs or viruses, or never be faulty.
 Occasionally we may have to interrupt your use of the Airwallex Platform.
 In such a case we will restore access as quickly as practicable.
-Nothing in this agreement excludes our liability for death or personal injury or any other liability that cannot be excluded by law caused by an act or omission by us.

-(a) will comply with these terms and all Applicable Law regarding your use of the Services, the Airwallex Platform and Customer Data;
+(a) will comply with this Agreement and all Applicable Law regarding your use of the Services, the Airwallex Platform and Customer Data;

-(b) have the right, power and authority to enter into these terms and to perform all of your obligations under it;
+(b) have the right, power and authority to enter into this Agreement and to perform all of your obligations under it;

-(c) have the valid right to grant to us the rights as defined in these terms without violating any Applicable Law or the proprietary rights of any third party;
+(c) have the valid right to grant to us the rights as defined in this Agreement without violating any Applicable Law or the proprietary rights of any third party;

-(d) will provide us with accurate, up-to-date and complete Customer Data at all times, pursuant to clause 6 of these terms;
+(d) will provide us with accurate, up-to-date and complete Customer Data at all times, pursuant to clause 4 of this Agreement;